 3. Light wood coffee table

 The interplay between dark accents and light wood is a fundamental characteristic of modern Scandinavian interiors that many homeowners love.
-A light oak or birch coffee table provides a necessary organic warmth that softens the intensity of black furniture or dark tables usually feature minimalist silhouettes, such as round tops or thin legs, which help maintain an airy feel even in a moody placing a light wood piece on a dark rug, you create a visual anchor that draws the eye toward the center of the seating combination of natural materials and bold colors creates a timeless look that feels both grounded and fresh.
+A light oak or birch coffee table provides a necessary organic warmth that softens the intensity of black furniture or dark walls.
+These tables usually feature minimalist silhouettes, such as round tops or thin legs, which help maintain an airy feel even in a moody room.
+By placing a light wood piece on a dark rug, you create a visual anchor that draws the eye toward the center of the seating area.
+This combination of natural materials and bold colors creates a timeless look that feels both grounded and fresh.

 4. Black gallery wall